 10 Things to Do in Naples Italy | An Essential City Guide

-Aside from the tasty cuisine and tons of restaurants, there are also unique things to do in Naples, Italy.
-Visit the beautiful churches, architecture, museums, and castles.
-As Naples is a coastal city, you can also enjoy the sea air and views.
+If you’re looking for an escape from every day, then Napoli is the perfect place to be.
+With its rolling hills, beachfront and lively streets, it’s easy to find things to do in this Naples, Italy.
+Whether you’re a foodie searching for the perfect Italian dish or the beautiful churches, architecture, museums, and castles draw you in.
+Naples is a coastal city, so you can enjoy the sea air and views.
 While you might not be able to sunbathe on the sand, you can still sit with your feet in the water, enjoying the rays of the Italian sun and cold gelato.
+Discover all this and more in this list of the top 10 things to do in Naples.

-List of the Ten Best Things to Do in Naples Italy
+List of the Top 10 Things to Do in Naples Italy

 1) Visit the Popular Via Tolerdo Area

-Via Toledo is one of the most prominent tourist areas in Naples.
+Wondering what to do in Naples, then Via Toledo is a great start as it is one of the most prominent areas in the city.
 The ancient street of Via Toledo is well-known for shopping.
-It stretches for 0.75miles and starts and ends at a Neapolitan Pizzeria.
+It stretches for 0.75 miles and starts and ends at a Neapolitan Pizzeria.

-There are several landmarks, monuments, and striking architectural buildings on this route that you should not miss.
+You should take notice of several landmarks, monuments, and striking architectural buildings on this route.
 I have listed some of the best sights in the Naples Via Toledo area below:

 - Galleria Umberto I, a beautiful public shopping gallery from the 19th century, is a UNESCO world heritage site within the Historic Centre of Naples.